-Illustr4tio is a research group devoted to illustration studies.
-It was founded by 4 French academics and aims at bringing together illustrators, authors, printmakers, publishers, curators, collectors and researchers who have a common interest in illustration in all its facets from the 16th to the 21st centuries.
+Illustr4tio is a research group on illustration studies.
+It was founded by 4 French academics (see slideshow and biographies below) and aims at bringing together illustrators, authors, printmakers, publishers, curators, collectors and researchers who have a common interest in illustration in all its forms from the 16th to the 21st centuries.

 We welcome a variety of approaches, among which print culture, material culture, the history of the book and text/image studies.
-We are glad of a chance to delve into the practical and technical aspects of illustration and to get illustration practitioners involved.
-Our primary field of investigation is the Anglophone world but we are also open to other geographical spheres.
+We are also interested in creative processes and techniques.
+Our primary field of study is the English-speaking world but we are open to other areas as well.

-Please visit our website regularly and feel free to contribute by sending us information about current and upcoming events (conferences, seminars, exhibitions, etc.), reports on illustration-related events, calls for papers or for contributions, PhDs/Theses and post-doctoral research, recent publications, work in progress, notes and short articles or features, book reviews, interviews – anything that may contribute to the field of illustration and interest our visitors.
+Please visit our website regularly and feel free to contribute by posting information about current and upcoming events (conferences, exhibitions, etc.), calls for papers and for contributions, academic research, illustrated books, works in progress, book reviews, interviews – anything you think is worth sharing with us and our visitors!

 Sophie Aymes is a senior lecturer at the Université de Bourgogne Franche-Comté in Dijon, France, where she teaches British literaure and visual culture.
 She is co-editor of the bilingual journal Interfaces and her research focuses on intermediality, printmaking, performance and illustration in Britain in the first half of the 20th C.